Harris, Walz continue campaign in Wisconsin, Michigan – DW – 08/07/2024

 She said the pair look to the future with optimism unlike Republican presidential nominee Donald Trump and his vice presidential nominee JD Vance.

-Harris attacked Trump at the rally, saying that, “Someone who suggests we should terminate the Constitution of the United States should never again have the chance to sit behind the seal of the United States."
+Harris attacked Trump at the rally, saying, "Someone who suggests we should terminate the Constitution of the United States should never again have the chance to sit behind the seal of the United States."

 Harris, Walz build momentum in 'Blue Wall' states